oauthstuff/draft-oauth-par/main.md

 In OAuth [@!RFC6749] authorization request parameters are typically sent as URI query parameters via redirection in the user-agent.
 This is simple but also yields challenges:

-* There is no cryptographical integrity and authenticity protection, i.e. the request can be modified on its way through the user-agent and attackers can impersonate legitimate clients.
+* There is no cryptographic integrity and authenticity protection, i.e. the request can be modified on its way through the user-agent and attackers can impersonate legitimate clients.
 * There is no mechanism to ensure confidentiality of the request parameters.
 * Authorization request URLs can become quite large, especially in scenarios requiring fine-grained authorization data.